dsyer/presos/decks/spring-boot-intro.md

 ## Using YAML

-Just include `snake-yaml.jar` put `application.yml` in your classpath
+Just include `snake-yaml.jar` and put `application.yml` in your classpath

 `application.yml`